Over 60% of Instagram influencers involved in fraud activities and in 2020 business will waste over $1B on advertising to fake audiences.

-With HypeAuditor it’s super easy to check any Instagram influencer for fake followers and likes.
-But let’s figure out who are fake followers.
+Hopefully, with HypeAuditor it’s super easy to check any Instagram influencer for fake followers and likes.
+But first, let’s figure out who are these fake followers.

 Why do we think that mass followers are fake?

-First, they have too many followers and don’t see your posts in their news feed, they don’t like or comment your posts.
+These accounts have too many followers and don’t see your posts in their news feed, they don’t like or comment or use automatization to do these actions.
 They are inactive followers, just a ballast.

-How to check an Instagram account for fake followers?
+How to check an Instagram account for fake followers with HypeAuditor?

-Here is the report for an influencer from France.
+Here is the audience demographic data for an influencer from France.

 As you see, they have 35% of followers from Brazil.
 It looks suspicious because most of the Brazilians don’t speak French.
 Other popular suspicious locations: Russia, India, Pakistan, Iran, Ghana, and etc.